altomar/madklubben-menu-to-slack/README.md

 - Node-fetch: For fetching resources.
 - dotenv: For managing environment variables.
 - Slack API client: For sending messages to Slack.
+- pdf-parse: For extracting text from PDF files.

 ## License